JudeWillmer/Microsoft-365-Administration-Lab/01 - Outlook Administration/README.md

 ## Outcome

-Successfully created and configured a default **Microsoft Outlook** email signature that is automatically applied to outgoing emails.
-This ensures professional and consistent communication while reducing the need to manually add contact information to each message.
+Successfully created and configured a default **Microsoft Outlook** email signature that is automatically applied to outgoing emails. **I verified** that the signature was automatically inserted into new email messages, ensuring professional and consistent communication while reducing the need to manually add contact information to each message.

 ---